Import messy inputs

 Move through delivery groups instead of reading every point on one crowded map.

 NaviBatch prepares the route.
-Apple Maps handles turn-by-turn navigation.
+Apple Maps or Google Maps handles turn-by-turn navigation.

 The new homepage uses actual app and simulator footage.
 The covers are selected from the real workflow, not decorative mockups.